kkolade/kolakolade.me/README.md

 # 📖 The Blog Ruby on Rails App <a name="about-project"></a>

-**XpensTrackr** is a budget management application built with Ruby-on-Rails.
-It is my Capstone project for the RoR module
+**JavaScript Project Starter Kit** is a starter kit to scaffold a javascript project

 ## 🛠 Built With <a name="built-with"></a>